MichaIng/DietPi-Docs/docs/index.md

 DietPi it is a **highly optimised minimal Debian OS**.
 DietPi is extremely lightweight at its core, our images start at 400MB in size (3x lighter than 'Raspbian Lite').
 With features of low process/memory footprint, DietPi allows you to get the maximum performance from your device.

 ## Easy to install popular software
 You can **quickly and easily install popular software** !
-All of them are **READY TO RUN** and optimised for your system, checkout [_DietPi Optimised Software_]().
+All of them are **READY TO RUN** and optimised for your system, checkout [_DietPi Optimised Software_](user-optimised-software).

 DietPi does everything for you, giving you more time to enjoy the software you need.

 ## What is supported ?
+Check [_Supported SBC_](hardware-supported_sbc) page for recently supported list.

-“Supported” is not a guarantee.
+**_Note:_** “Supported” is not a guarantee.
 “Supported” implies a particular SBC is at a high level of software maturity, but has no intention to support all possible SBC functions.

-### Supported boards
-Check [_Download_](https://dietpi.com/#download) page for recently supported list.

 ## Get Involved ! #
 * [Contribute](https://github.com/MichaIng/DietPi)